-All suppliers are required to only source paper and wood for Kering from sources with certifications listed in BOX 1 - with particular attention to zero illegality, zero deforestation or conversion of natural ecosystems, and to the exclusive use of either products from sustainably
+All suppliers are required to only source paper and wood for Kering from sources with certifications listed in BOX 1 - with particular attention to zero illegality, zero deforestation or conversion of natural ecosystems, and to the exclusive use of either products from forests managed to high environmental, social and economic standards or recycled/reclaimed (under an internationally recognized certification scheme).

 The certification that Kering requires is from the Forest Stewardship Council (FSC).
-An essential feature of certification is that it can provide traceability of the raw material.
+An essential feature of certification is that it can provide traceability of the raw material

-Having confidence in the traceability of Kering's raw materials and therefore the ability to verify the sustainability of the material is critical for Kering.
-FSC certification is in line with Kering's commitment to sustainable management and also avoids the most destructive forestry practices: illegal logging, natural forest conversion to other land uses, liquidation of high conservation value forests, civil rights violations, and genetic modification of forest species.
+Having confidence in the traceability of Kering's raw materials and therefore the ability to verify their level of sustainability is critical for Kering.
+FSC certification is in line with Kering's commitment to more sustainable forest management and helps avoid the most destructive forestry practices: illegal logging, natural forest conversion to other land uses, liquidation of high conservation value forests, civil rights violations, and genetic modification of forest species.
 It also guarantees adequate stakeholder management principles such as the right of Indigenous People and rural communities to give or withhold their Free, Prior and Informed Consent (FPIC) before undertaking forestry management activities.